Master of Arts Degree in Education Leadership (Principal Administrative Licensure)

 Students looking to obtain principal administrative licensure have two avenues to pursue.
 The first is through the Master of Arts Degree in Leadership Studies–Education Leadership.
 The second is by completing the post-master’s certification program in school principalship, which is available to those who already possess a master’s degree in education.
 The information below is for the Master of Arts Degree in Leadership Studies.
 If you wish to view the post-master’s certification information, please go to the post-master’s page.

-- Applicant must have a Professional Teaching Licensure or a student support certificate in school counseling,
+- Applicant must have a Professional Teaching License or a Student Support Certificate in school counseling,

-- Applicant must have a minimum of two years of teaching experience at the time of admission to the program, and
+- Applicant must have a minimum of two years of teaching or school counseling experience at the time of admission to the program, and

 - Applicant must have taken either the Miller Analogies Test (MAT) or the Graduate Record Examination (GRE), and achieved an acceptable score OR have completed a previous master’s degree.

 - Students will follow a program Plan of Study consisting of 36 credit hours.

 - Every student must designate a practicing principal who agrees to act as his/her mentor during the program.

 - Field experiences are a required component of this program and are embedded into the program class.